brson/rustle/README.md

 One-line installation of Cargo applications.

+Need to show your friends that Rust application you made, but your friends don't Rust?
+That's when you need to rustle.

 If your Cargo package produces static binaries then this script can install it in one line.
 It downloads the Rust nightly, builds your application, then packages and installs it.